“The Best of Them” by Jay Moody, March 2022

 Mento bands usually consist of small groups of musicians.
 Acoustic guitar, fifes, maracas, and the rumba box are all typical elements in the musical production.
 Banjo however, seems to be central in traditional Mento.
 Particularly rural groups often featured hand-made instruments such as the bamboo clarinet and saxophone.

-A unique style of music, mento is the lineal forebear of reggae, and like blues it is a blend of European folk musics, especially of British Isles and Spanish influence along with many elements of traditional West African music.
+A unique style of music, mento is the lineal forebear of reggae, and like blues it is a blend of European folk musics, especially of the British Isles and Spanish influence along with many elements of traditional West African music.
 For reasons that are more intricate than this blog-post is prepared to delve into, Trinidadian Calypso was more marketable than Jamaican Mento, and by the middle of the 20th century it had become the music of the Caribbean.

 After Calypso lost its commercial appeal record companies decided to make jazz the new music of the Caribbean and began importing jazz musicians into the islands.
 Jazz didn’t take root like they had hoped but this injection of fresh blood mixed with the rootsy sound of the Jamaican shanty towns and the new sounds coming from the United States over short-wave radio resulted in the creation of Ska.